Lar gibbon: Reproduction

 Sexually, they are similar to other gibbons.
 Mating occurs in every month of the year, but most conceptions occur during the dry season in March, with a peak in births during the late rainy season, in October.
 On average, females reproduce for the first time at about 11 years of age in the wild, much later than in captivity.
 Gestation is six months long on average, and pregnancies are usually of a single young.
 Young are nursed for approximately two years, and full maturity comes at about eight years.
 The life expectancy of the lar gibbons in the wild is about 25 years.

 Conservation

 Lar gibbons are threatened in various ways: they are sometimes hunted for their meat, sometimes a parent is killed to capture young animals for pets, but perhaps the most pervasive is the loss of habitat.
 Lar gibbon habitats are already threatened by forest clearance for the construction of roads, agriculture, ecotourism, domesticated cattle and elephants, forest fires, subsistence logging, illegal logging, new village settlement, and palm oil plantations.

+Predation

+Potential predators of lar gibbons in the Sikundur Monitoring Post include Sumatran tigers, Sunda clouded leopards, pythons (Python spp.) and grey-headed fish eagles.